 - Published: December 16, 2016

-The first three books in this best-selling tumultuous love story between beautiful Finnish student and handsome British Navy Officer are now compiled into one beautiful boxed set.
+The first three books in The Englishman series, narrating the tumultuous love story between beautiful Finnish student and handsome British Navy Officer, are now compiled into one beautiful boxed set.

 Love Nordic Noir?
 Now try Nordic romance!